SyndicateProtocol/syndicate-appchains/create-chain/README.md

 > NOTE: An EOA is created for the proposer during this process & you will be prompted at the end to optionally fund it from the deployer.

-Please add the proposer wallet details into the same 1Password as before:
+Please save the proposer wallet details in a secure location:

 ```txt
 Proposer